nThommen/ELDI2002_project/README.md

 - Adjusted K_P2 to 100 times its original size to maintain sound sin(delta).
 System now stable for f other than 59 and 60.
 - Verified system stability for f = {60 +- 5%}
 - Added Scope to compare 2*pi*f_1 to omega_1 at output of system block.
+- Added parameter uncertainty in physical model, but no instability yet.

 ### Next steps